What Is a Red Herring in IPOs?

 An initial public offering is the process through which a private company goes public, with shares of the company’s stock available to the investing public.
 The term “initial public offering” simply refers to a new stock issuance on a public exchange, which allows corporations to raise money through the sale of company stock.

-When a company transitions from a private company to public stock issuance, they must file a prospectus, a formal document sharing their financial picture with the Securities and Exchange Commission (SEC).
-That prospectus helps potential investors make good investment decisions based on the information included in the prospectus.
+That prospectus, while not final, may help potential investors make investment decisions based on the information included in the prospectus.
 A prospectus doesn’t just cover stocks — it’s also required for bonds and mutual funds.

 💡 Quick Tip: Before opening any investment account, consider what level of risk you are comfortable with.
 If you’re not sure, start with more conservative investments, and then adjust your portfolio as you learn more.